dfkaye/dev-links/2021/december.md

 + Alex Weisberger (2021), **Misspecification: The Blind Spot of Formal Verification** &#8594; https://concerningquality.com/misspecification/
      > Misspecification is the omission or misstatement of an important behavior or property such that a program can be verified to fully meet its spec, but the spec permits undesirable behavior.
 + Amazon Science (2021), **Using Lightweight Formal Methods to Validate a Key-Value Storage Node in Amazon S3** &#8594; \[pdf] https://assets.amazon.science/07/6c/81bfc2c243249a8b8b65cc2135e4/using-lightweight-formal-methods-to-validate-a-key-value-storage-node-in-amazon-s3.pdf
+    > Implementing the reference model as executable code is a design choice.
+We could instead have used a language intended for modeling (Alloy [23], Promela [22], P [12], etc.), which would have given us better expressiveness and built-in checking tools.
+However, we found that by writing reference models in the same language as the implementation, we make them easier for engineers to keep up to date.
+We also minimize the cognitive burden of learning a new language and mapping concepts between model and implementation.
+    > Writing reference models in the implementation language means we can also use them as mocks during unit testing.